takemobiteam/takemobi-test.github.io/docs/index.md

   - saved (creating a new Booking or Flight, or updating it) - requires the Booking or Flight object with all required fields.
     - If a Booking or Flight comes in with a new booking_id or flight_id, it will be created
     - If a Booking or Flight comes in with an existing booking_id or flight_id, it will be updated
-    - The booking_id & flight_id are globally unique across destinations & dates
+    - The booking_id & flight_id are globally unique across Destinations & dates
   - deleted (deleting a Booking or Flight) - requires just the booking_id or flight_id
-    - If a Booking has already been assigned to a trip, deleting it will remove it from the relevant trip and will update the trip's schedule as needed
+    - If a Booking has already been assigned to a trip, deleting it will remove it from the relevant trip and will update the Trip's schedule as needed
   - locked (locking a Booking) - requires just the booking_id
     - Locking a Booking means it will not be affected by [Regular Planning](#regular-planning)
   - unlocked (unlocking a Booking) - requires just the booking_id